PPPInc/Int-Cip.TokenDemo/README.md

 This works exactly the same as a Credit Sale, but you Set the Transaction.TransactionType to 'CreditReturn'.

 ##### Credit Sale and Credit Return via UniqueTransRef
-This will charge the card identified by a Reference Number without submitting card account details.
+This will charge the card identified by a Reference Number without requiring submission of card account details.

 ```C#
 void YourPaymentHandler()